Research integrity: the slippery slope

 The good research practices

-It’s conduct that is consistent with, e.g. the ALLEA Code.
+It’s conduct that is consistent with the ALLEA Code.

-Although (honest) mistakes might compromise the research record and/or the quality of research, they are considered to be part of good research practices, as long as the researcher also communicates honest about the mistakes, corrects them, and ensures making mistakes does not become a habit (out of carelessness or because the mistakes suits the researcher well).
+Although (honest) mistakes might compromise the research record and/or the quality of research, they are considered to be part of good research practices, as long as the researcher has taken all necessary measures to avoid them and, as soon as known, communicates honest about the mistakes, corrects them, and ensures making mistakes does not become a habit (out of carelessness or because the mistakes suits the researcher well).

 The bad research practices